A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 where $I_p(\alpha,\beta)$ is the regularized incomplete Beta function, and $X \sim \mathcal{B}eta(\ell/2, (d-\ell)/2)$. \end{lemma}

-For fixed $d$ one can simply use Lemma \ref{Lemma: DavidJL} to determine values of $\ell$ and $\epsilon$ required to achieve the desired probability of successful embedding.
-Figure \ref{fig: embeddings} provide examples of the probability of success for various values of $\ell$, $d$, and $\epsilon$.
+For fixed $d$ one can simply use Lemma \ref{Lemma: DavidJL} to determine values of $\ell$ and $\epsilon$ required to achieve the desired probability of successful embedding. \insertme{For a fixed $d$, an increase in $\ell$ or $\epsilon$ corresponds to an increase in $\delta$.
+For $\ell=d$, we can take $\epsilon=0$ and $I_1(\alpha,\beta)=0$ so $\delta=1$, meaning we always have a perfect isometric embedding. } Figure \ref{fig: embeddings} provides examples of the probability of success for various values of $\ell$, $d$, and $\epsilon$.
 It is plain to see the similarity between the left hand-side of Lemma \ref{Lemma: DavidJL} and the lower tail of the Johnson-Lindenstrauss (JL) lemma when it is applied to a single point.
 Indeed, a connection of the JL lemma with the Beta distribution is discussed in \cite{frankl1990some}.
 Our bound differs in two ways: first, in \cite{frankl1990some} they provide asymptotic results as $d \to \infty$ whereas our results are valid for all $d$ with the $d$-dependence explicit; second, \cite{frankl1990some} provide a closed-form approximate bound while we provide an exact functional form.
 For finite dimensions, our result is stronger.

 A well-known property of the matrices \eqref{eqn: Haar} is that $\P^\top$ is spherically symmetric.
 That is $\P^\top \mathbf{U}$ has the same distribution as $\P^\top$ for any orthogonal matrix $\mathbf{U}$.
 Consequently, the quality of the embedding does not depend on the vector $\v \in \reals^d$.
 Naturally, the coordinate descent matrices given by \eqref{eqn: CD} do not share this orthogonal invariance; indeed, speaking of the ability of such matrices to preserve pairwise distances, Achlioptas \cite{achlioptas2003database} says ``A naive, perhaps, attempt at constructing JL-embeddings would be to pick $\ell$ of the original coordinates in $d$-dimensional space as the new coordinates.
 Naturally, as two points can be very far apart while only differing along a single dimension, this approach is doomed''.
 Remark \ref{remark: CD} provides intuition for the reason randomized block-coordinate descent cannot be close to norm preserving for arbitrary directions.